GarrettCulos/yetilab.gatsby/src/pages/projects/mtgnorth-project.md

   - NodeJs
   - Angular
   - AWS
+  - AWS Lambda
+  - GraphQL
+  - TypeScript
+  - Docker
 ---

-MTG North blurb (this is probably the hard part of this project) :'[
+MTG North deck building, MTG management application, community focused application with the goal of creating an environment that puts the user and their time/energy first.
+This application